-2.3.11 Social and Sports Fund Contribution
+2.3.11 The Social and Sports Fund Contribution ("Daam")

 Pursuant to the Qatar Law No. 13 of 2008 and the related clarifications issued in 2011, which is applicable for all Qatari listed shareholding companies with publicly traded shares, the Company has made an appropriation of 2.5% of its net profit to a state social fund.
+During the year, Daam issued a notification to transfer contribution to such funds to the dedicated account of General Tax Authority.